When people search “EDR platform,” or “cybersecurity for enterprise”; they’re landing on SentinelOne.

 Takeaway: Solve first, sell second.
 Decision-makers bookmark pages that teach them.

-#3 Hijack Competitor Searches with Smart Comparison Pages
+#2 Capture Competitor Search Traffic with Smart Comparison Pages

 SentinelOne isn’t just ranking for its products.
 Their “OpenShift vs Kubernetes” guide ranks #2, pulling users to compare cloud security solutions.